 PLA loses its structural strength in hot environments so ABS will be more durable.
 Both are strong, but each has a different strength.

 PETG is a good choice if you are looking for a filament that meets somewhere in between the two.
-It is easier to print like PLA but it possesses less strength compared to ABS.
+It is easier to print than PLA but it possesses less strength compared to ABS.

 PETG is more flexible than PLA, so it should retain its shape for longer.